AmirrezaFarnamTaheri/YTDownloader/CONTRIBUTING.md

 # Contributing to StreamCatch

 Thank you for your interest in contributing to StreamCatch!
-We welcome contributions from the community.
+We welcome community contributions.
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct